conduktor/conduktor-docs/docs/guide/tutorials/configure-encryption.md

 }
 ```

-Example for protobuf schema, assuming we're using default namespace (`conduktor.`):
+Example for Protobuf schema, assuming we're using default namespace (`conduktor.`):

-In Protobuf, since we are using the Confluent Schema Registry, we use the `(confluent.field_meta).params` (with type `map<string, string`) for field options.
+In Protobuf, since we are using the Confluent schema registry, we use the `(confluent.field_meta).params` (with type `map<string, string`) for field options.
 Here's how it can be defined:

 ```protobuf
   syntax = "proto3";